andjar/notd/ROADMAP.md

 This section lists features that are being considered for later stages of development or require more research.

 - **Simple Note Version History / Undo-Redo:** Basic versioning for notes or enhanced undo/redo functionality beyond typical browser behavior.
-- **Graph View:** A visual representation of links between notes and pages.
 - **Import from Database Backup (SQLite):** Allow restoring the application state from an SQLite backup file (requires careful consideration of phpdesktop limitations for file uploads).
 - **Keyboard Shortcut Customization:** Allow users to view and potentially customize keyboard shortcuts.
 - **Read-only Sharing of Pages:** Generate shareable, read-only links for individual pages.